/* Scenario metadata

 </div>You are on the tracks, 1,800 MSL, 100 KIAS, gaining on the red Mooney ahead of you by about 100 feet per minute.
 The gap that was half a mile is now a quarter mile, and the controller on FISK has not yet said anything about it.

 That is you.
-You pull the throttle, pitch up slightly, let the Arrow decelerate.
-The Mooney regains distance.
-The controller clicks the mic twice, which is a small approval.
+You pull the throttle, pitch up a degree, and let the Arrow bleed back to 90.
+The Mooney regains his half mile a few seconds at a time.

 <<set $assignedDot to "orange">>